Vasil1001/interview_exercise/README.md

 We'd love to hear about
 * How you would go about implementing the solution

+- To add tags to a message, I would first take a look at the implementation for conversation.

+Then:
+1. I would add a new field on the message model, called tags, same as the conversation model.
+2. Then I would add methods/mutations to add and remove tags from a message.
+3. Implement search based on tags in the message resolver.

 * What problems you might encounter

+- Updating the tags consistently across the conversation and message models

 * How you would go about testing

+- Implement describe tests in message.spec.ts

 * What you might do differently

 # Additional